refinedev/refine/documentation/docs/api-reference/antd/hooks/table/_partial-use-table-relational-live-preview.md

     const { tableProps, filters } = useTable<IPost, HttpError>();

     // highlight-start
-    const categoryIds =
+    // Creates the array of ids.
+This will filter and fetch the category data for the relevant posts. const categoryIds =
         tableProps.dataSource?.map((p) => p.category.id.toString()) || [];
-    const { data, isFetching } = useMany<ICategory>({
+    // Fetches the category of each post.
+It uses the useMany hook to fetch the category data from the API. const { data, isFetching } = useMany<ICategory>({
         resource: "categories",
         ids: categoryIds,
         queryOptions: {
+            // Set to true only if the posts array is not empty.
             enabled: categoryIds.length > 0,
         },
     });
     // highlight-end

     // highlight-start
-    const { selectProps } = useSelect<ICategory>({
+    // Creates the props by needed the select component for filtering the posts by category. const { selectProps } = useSelect<ICategory>({
         resource: "categories",
         optionLabel: "title",